 - Bailing on work-life balance

-Unless you’re a health care hero or work in another essential industry, you were probably sent home to work to help curb the spread of COVID-19.
+Due to COVID-19, many people are working from home.
 This means that your workplace and all that comes with it is mere steps from your personal space, a situation that can lead to increased stress, feeling overwhelmed and overall burnout.
 Create a work schedule that includes the time your workday begins, the breaks you’ll take and when you will "clock out" to focus on your home life — and stick to it.

 - Scrolling — and scrolling some more — through social media